 We may also announce final bonuses.
-We do this to increase what you get back from your policy if the regular bonuses we have added to your policy do not fairly reflect the sample asset shares that we have calculated for your particular type of policy.
+We do this to increase what you get back from your policy if the regular bonuses we have added to your policy do not fairly reflect the asset shares that we have calculated for your particular type of policy.

-We compare the sample asset share with the sample value of the units held in the fund for each quarterly pool.
+For all business not taken out with Police Mutual, we compare the sample asset share with the sample value of the units held in the fund for each quarterly pool.
+For Police Mutual business the approach is similar but uses actual policies instead of samples and final bonuses are calculated for each policy instead of in quarterly pools.
 We determine a scale of final bonuses after we have applied the appropriate smoothing.